'The Weeping Meadow' Film Review

 on what little attention is paid to Greek filmmakers.

 So should you rent this film?
 Sure.
 It won't teach you much about Greek history unless you already know it.
 If that is your purpose you will be happier renting Rembetiko which does a much better job at recreating history, looks as authentic, has better characters, believable dialogue and GREAT music.
 But you should rent it so you can write to me and tell me if I am wrong in my appraisal about Angelopoulos.
 Maybe I am just not smart enough to get it.
-Or maybe

 there is no it to get.
 I want to like the guy.
 I would not keep renting his movies if I didn't.
 I would love to discover that he is a genius and I finally understand his movies.
 Because that would mean that I am smart enough to understand them, like being able to talk about Einstein's relativity, Hawkin's black holes or Mozart's music instead of putting down Angelopoulos because his movies are long and kinda pretentious.
 Remember how Mozart felt in Amadeus when the king told him his